 |ATCC = American Type Culture Collection|

-KETEK (telithromycin) was studied in four randomized, double-blind, controlled studies and four open-label studies for the treatment of community-acquired pneumonia.
+KETEK was studied in four randomized, double-blind, controlled studies and four open-label studies for the treatment of community-acquired pneumonia (CAP).
 Patients with mild to moderate CAP who were considered appropriate for oral outpatient treatment were enrolled in these trials.
-Patients with severe pneumonia were excluded based on any one of the following: ICU admission, need for parenteral antibiotics, respiratory rate > 30/minute, hypotension, altered mental status, < 90% oxygen saturation by pulse oximetry, or white blood cell count < 4000/mm³.
-Total number of clinically evaluable patients in the telithromycin group included 2016 patients.
+Patients with severe pneumonia were excluded based on any one of the following: ICU admission, need for parenteral antibacterials, respiratory rate greater than 30 per minute, hypotension, altered mental status, less than 90% oxygen saturation by pulse oximetry, or white blood cell count less than 4000 per mm³.
+There were 2016 clinically evaluable patients in the KETEK group.

 |*This study was stopped prematurely after trovafloxacin was restricted for use in hospitalized patients with severe infection.|

-Clinical cure rates by pathogen from the four CAP controlled clinical trials in microbiologically evaluable patients given KETEK (telithromycin) for 7-10 days or a comparator are displayed in Table 7.
+Clinical cure rates by pathogen from the four CAP controlled clinical trials in microbiologically evaluable patients given KETEK for 7–10 days or a comparator are displayed in Table 9.

-Table 7: CAP: Clinical cure rate by pathogen at post-therapy
+Table 9: CAP: Clinical Cure Rate by Pathogen at Pos

 |Moraxella catarrhalis||12/14 (85.7%)||7/9 (77.8%)|